Exporting to SPSS

 By default, SurveyCTO exports data into .csv files, in a comma-separated-value format supported by just about any spreadsheet, database, or statistical analysis software.
 But if you're an SPSS user, you can export instead to .sav files that include labels and variable formats for SPSS.

 To export to .sav instead of .csv in SurveyCTO Desktop, go into Export options (available as you configure an export, or via Desktop settings), and choose .sav (SPSS) in the Export to the following file type section.
-If you're downloading data directly from your server console's Export tab, just click the Download for SPSS button rather than the default Download .csv now button.
+If you're downloading data directly from your server console's Export tab, just select .sav (for use with SPSS) as the file format before clicking Export files.

 A few notes about exporting to .sav instead of .csv:

 Variables will be labeled automatically, using the labels from your form definition, and select_one option values will be labeled as well – as long as all option values are numeric.
 (If your select_one field includes any non-numeric text, its option values will not be labeled.)